-Below, information can be found on the tutors involved in the Open City Docs School, those that are either leading our public UCL short courses or tutoring on the MA Ethnographic & Documentary Film or MFA Creative Documentary, as well as the team for UCL 360 – Studio 4: Immersive Factual Storytelling.
+Below, information can be found on the tutors teaching on UCL Anthropology’s MA Ethnographic & Documentary Film or MFA Creative Documentary, as well as the team for UCL 360 – Studio 4: Immersive Factual Storytelling.

 Michael Stewart (Course Leader, Open City Docs School)